Looking for an effective bed cooling system?

 You can also control all these functions from a smartphone app.
 You’ll need to connect BedJet to a 2.4 GHz WiFi network.

 As of now, BedJet V3 doesn’t come with smart home compatibility, so you cannot use voice commands.
-But the company says it will be available in a firmware update towards the end of 2019.
+But the company says it will be available in a firmware update in 2021.

 One smart feature we love is biorhythm sleep technology, which was also available in the V2.
 Most bed climate control systems allow you to set one temperature for the entire night.